 The Plie is a wide squat exercise with the knees pointing outwards.
-The back should remain straight during the exercise and the pelvis should not til backwards.
+The back should remain straight during the exercise and the pelvis should not til backward.
 The athlete stands with the feet turned out.
-The knees should be bent as if performing a squat, ensuring they do not move forwards past the toes
+The knees should be bent as if performing a squat, ensuring they do not move forward past the toes

 Seated hamstring curl